jocelynjoel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 0 : prints all the elements of a listint_t list.
 Task 1 : function that returns the number of elements in a linked listint_t list.
+Task 2 : function that adds a new node at the beginning of a listint_t list.